u0966537/COVID-19-Data-Acquisition/README.md

+# Summary
-# A server that runs on cloud computer and listen to API for data acquisition.
+A server that runs on cloud computer and listen to API for data acquisition.

 ## APIs:
 https://disease.sh/